F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 end_invalid:
 ~~~

 This time pin is read from secure storage and we can't see it in source code.
-The `input_loop` is pretty simple it reads a char, checks if it is backspace or return, increments number of chars and saves our input.
+The `input_loop` is pretty simple it reads a char, checks if it is backspace or return, increments the number of chars and saves our input.

-Since no checks are being made for length of input we have classic buffer overflow.
+Since no checks are being made for the length of input we have classic buffer overflow.
 Let's see what's the offset to overwrite EIP.

 ~~~asm